 Who is responsible for rabies management in Canada?

 The management of rabies and human health is the responsibility of provincial and territorial health authorities.
 Any incident involving potential human exposure to rabies should be reported to local public health authorities.

-Rabies is a "reportable disease" under the Health of Animals Act.
+Rabies is a "reportable disease" under the Health of Animals Act and Regulations.
 This means that all suspected cases must be reported to the CFIA.

 The CFIA is responsible for:

 - diagnosing rabies in samples submitted to CFIA laboratories

 How are the risks associated with rabies managed?

 Controlling the spread of rabies is a shared responsibility of the public, the veterinary profession, public health departments, wildlife departments and the CFIA.

 The public can help reduce the spread of rabies by vaccinating pets, as well as informing authorities when an animal is suspected of having the disease.
 Keeping pets under control, teaching children not to play with wild animals or pets they don't know, keeping a safe distance from wildlife and not trying to raise orphaned or injured wildlife all contribute to preventing rabies.